1. Why is active listening important in parent-child communication?

 Demonstrating Active Listening Skills Through Reflection

-Demonstrating the ability to actively listen by providing reflections is crucial.
-It is essential to understand that active listening goes beyond simply hearing what is being said.
+It is crucial to demonstrate the ability to listen actively by providing reflections.
+Active listening goes beyond simply hearing what is being said.
 By reflecting on what has been said, you show that you have truly understood and processed the information.

-This can help build trust and improve communication in personal and professional relationships.
-Therefore, reflecting and providing thoughtful responses can lead to more productive and effective conversations.
+Reflecting and providing thoughtful responses can help build trust and improve communication in personal and professional relationships.
+Therefore, they can lead to more productive and effective conversations.

 One way to demonstrate active listening to your child is through reflection.
-The parent can achieve this by rephrasing what your child said or labelling and summarising their emotions.
+The parent can achieve this by rephrasing their child’s words or labelling and summarising their emotions.

 Reflections of Words.
 By actively reflecting on your child’s words, you demonstrate that you value their thoughts and feelings.
 It fosters a sense of trust and openness, encouraging your child to share more with you.
 Your attentive and empathetic listening can profoundly impact your child’s emotional well-being and development.